-- the Trust, upon approval of the holders of at least 75% of the outstanding Trust Units, sells the Net Profits Interest; - the annual cash proceeds received by the Trust attributable to the Net Profits Interest are less than \$2 million for each of any two consecutive years; - the holders of at least 75% of the outstanding Trust Units vote in favor of dissolution; or - the Trust is judicially dissolved.
+- the Trust, upon approval of the holders of at least 75% of the outstanding Trust Units, sells the Net Profits Interest; - · the annual cash proceeds received by the Trust attributable to the Net Profits Interest are less than \$2 million for each of any two consecutive years; - the holders of at least 75% of the outstanding Trust Units vote in favor of dissolution; or - the Trust is judicially dissolved.

 The Trustee may create a cash reserve to pay for future liabilities of the Trust and may authorize the Trust to borrow money to pay administrative or incidental expenses of the Trust that exceed its cash on hand and available reserves.
-At December 31, 2012 the Trust had \$194,538 of cash and cash equivalents, an increase of \$81,782 from the December 31, 2011 cash and cash equivalents balance of \$112,756.
-The Trustee may authorize the Trust to borrow from any person, including the Trustee, the Delaware Trustee or an affiliate thereof, although none of the Trustee, the Delaware Trustee or any affiliate of either of them intends to lend funds to the Trust.
+At December 31, 2013 and 2012, the Trust had \$85,352 and \$194,538 of cash and cash equivalents, respectively.
+The Trustee may authorize the Trust to borrow from any person, including the Trustee, the Delaware Trustee or an affiliate thereof intends to lend funds to the Trust.
 The Trustee may also cause the Trust to mortgage its assets to secure payment of the indebtedness.
 The terms of such indebtedness and security interest, if funds were loaned by the entity serving as Trustee or Delaware Trustee or an affiliate thereof, would be similar to the terms which such entity would grant to a similarly situated commercial customer with whom it did not have a fiduciary relationship.
 Under the terms of the Trust Agreement, Enduro provided the Trust with a \$1.0 million letter of credit to be used by the Trust in the event that its cash on hand (including available cash reserves) is not sufficient to pay ordinary course administrative expenses.
 If the Trust requires more than the \$1.0 million under the letter of credit to pay administrative expenses, Enduro has agreed to loan funds to the Trust necessary to pay such expenses.
+Any loan made by Enduro to the Trust would be evidenced by a written promissory note, be on an unsecured basis, and have terms that are no less favorable to Enduro as those that would be obtained in an arm's length transaction between Enduro and an unaffiliated third party.
 If the Trust borrows funds, draws on the letter of credit or Enduro loans funds to the Trust, no further distributions will be made to Trust unitholders until such amounts borrowed or drawn are repaid.
 Since its formation, the Trust has not borrowed any funds and no amounts have been drawn on the letter of credit.

 Each month, the Trustee pays Trust obligations and expenses and distributes to Trust unitholders the remaining proceeds received from the Net Profits Interest.
-The cash held by the Trustee as a reserve against future liabilities or for distribution at the next distribution date must be invested in:
+The cash held by the Trustee as a reserve against future liabilities or for distribution at the next distribution date may be held in a noninterest-bearing account or may be invested in:

-- Interest-bearing obligations of the United States government; - Money market funds that invest only in United States government securities; - Repurchase agreements secured by interest-bearing obligations of the United States government; or - Bank certificates of deposit.
+- Interest-bearing obligations of the United States government: - Money market funds that invest only in United States government securities; - Repurchase agreements secured by interest-bearing obligations of the United States government; or - Bank certificates of deposit.

-Alternatively, cash held for distribution at the next distribution date may be held in a noninterest-bearing account.
-At December 31, 2012 and December 31, 2011, the Trust did not have any cash on hand related to future distributions.
+At December 31, 2013 and December 31, 2012, the Trust did not have any cash on hand related to future distributions.

-Net Profits Interest Conveyance and Initial Public Offering
+Net Profits Interest Conveyance, Initial Public Offering and Secondary Offering